y0shK/y0shK.github.io/README.md

 # y0shK.github.io
-A personal website showcasing my GitHub repository, made with HTML and CSS
+A personal website showcasing my GitHub repository and LinkedIn, made with HTML and CSS.